 - Knowledge of related accreditation and certification requirements.

-- Knowledge of codes of ethics of the American Psychological Association and the International Association of Counseling Services, Inc.
+- Knowledge of codes of ethics of the American Psychological Association and the standards of the International Association of Counseling Services, Inc.